154: Authoritative isn’t the best Parenting “Style”

 I was fascinated by this statement, since authoritative parenting is the best style.
 We know it’s the best, right?

 I mean, everyone says it is.
-Including me.And who was the co-author on this paper this statement comes from?
+Including me and who was the co-author on this paper this statement comes from?
 None other than Dr. Diana Baumrind, creator of the Parenting Styles (although they weren’t called that then; they were originally called the Models of Parental Control.
 Just to make sure we’re on the same page here, I’m going to say that again: Dr. Diana Baumrind, who created the parenting styles/model of parental control, says you can’t achieve the parenting style that has the ‘best’ outcomes for children without an occasional spank.

 So in this episode we dig pretty deeply into what makes up the parenting styles, and what Dr. Baumrind and others found about the effectiveness of these styles, and what impacts they had on children.
 (And I have to warn you now, the samples sizes we’re looking at to ‘prove’ that authoritative is the best parenting style are going to make your stomach churn.)